Prajwal5180/DP-500-Azure-Data-Analyst/Instructions/labs/10-improve-performance-with-hybrid-tables.md

       ![](../images1/logintopowerbi4.png)

 	>**Note**: You require a Power BI Premium per User (PPU) license to complete this lab.
-A trial lic ense is sufficient.
+A trial license is sufficient.

 1. Do any remaining tasks to complete the trial setup.